 What Do Researchers Say?

 There are several different studies that have found a strong connection between hearing loss in older adults and mental health issues like depression and anxiety.
-In 2009, one study found that a person under 70 has a (opens in a new tab) with every incremental drop in hearing ability.
+In 2009, one study found that a person under 70 has a risk of developing depression that increases by 5%(opens in a new tab) with every incremental drop in hearing ability.
 Similarly, the risk for developing severe loneliness increases 7% with every incremental drop in hearing ability.
 In other words, as a person loses their ability to hear, they become more and more likely to develop issues with their mental health.

 How Are Hearing Loss and Mental Health Connected?